xi-project/xi-validate/README.md

 The reason for this is to provide country specific SSN validator with the country name as the prefix of the class name.

-If your project is using the old name and is returning Class Not Found excpetions due to this change, please refactor your code to reflect the new validator class.
+If your project is using old name and is returning Class Not Found excpetions due to this change, please refactor your code to reflect the new validator class.